The Secret to Being Really Good at Doing Anything: "BASICS"

 Article by: AP @Tradecraft USA

-Here's a concise overview of what basics are and why you should always adhere to them:
+Here is a brief overview that outlines what basics are and why you should adhere to them:

 What are basics?

-Basics are sets of facts and principles that build upon each other to CAUSE specific effects and outcomes.
+Basics are sets of facts and principles that build upon each other to CAUSE specific effects, outcomes, or results.

 Why are basics important?

-Every skill is composed of a set of basics that are necessary to make it work.
+Every skill is composed of basics that are necessary to make it work.

 In addition to producing desired results, basics significantly enhance the adaptability and durability of skill performance because they are:

-• Consistent from one operation to the next
+• Consistent from one situation to the next

 • Not influenced by variables